White Collar and the Culper Ring

 White Collar again delved into the history books during its fourth season and crafted a single-episode storyline centering on the factual spy ring that George Washington used during the Revolutionary War to keep tabs on the British.
 Just like with the longer music box narrative, “Identity Crisis” melds the historically accurate with the fictional to create a modern day myth of intrigue, duplicity, and murder.

-“If I recall from history class, George Washington created the Culper Spies to aid the continental army during the Revolutionary War,” Peter Burke explains, to which Neal Caffrey adds, “They sent intel from British occupied New York in codes and they used numbers, not names.”
-The number that was assigned to Robert Townsend was 723 – the same number that the masked man initially called Mozzie.
+“If I recall from history class, George Washington created the Culper Spies to aid the continental army during the Revolutionary War,” Peter Burke says, to which Neal Caffrey then adds, “They sent intel from British occupied New York in codes and they used numbers, not names.”
+The number assigned to Robert Townsend was 723 – the same number that the masked man initially called Mozzie.

-Peter Burke and Neal Caffrey are correct not only within the fictional realm of White Collar but the real world as well.
+Peter Burke and Neal Caffrey are correct, not only within the fictional realm of White Collar but the real world as well.
 Furthermore, Robert Townsend was one of the actual spies used by Washington and his secret alias was indeed 723.
-British military commanders were stationed in New York City during the Revolutionary War, and George Washington was determined to keep abreast of the enemy’s plans by any means necessary.
+British military commanders were stationed in New York City during the Revolutionary War, and George Washington was determined to keep abreast of the enemy’s plans.

 Washington assigned the task of finding potential civilian spies to Major Benjamin Tallmadge.
 Having been born on Long Island, Tallmadge still had ties to his local community of Setauket, and it was Setauket that ultimately served as the main base of operation for the Culper Ring.
 A man named Abraham Woodhull was the first recruit, with Robert Townsend joining later.